 Don Collier – Played a High Roller.
 Born October 17, 1928 in Santa Monica CA. He broke into all the TV westerns of the 1950s and 1960s.
 He continually earned roles up to this day.
 He stays active in Western genre activities.
 Has come to Tombstone town for Territorial Days, for example.
 He was married to casting director Holly Hire, until her death in 2012.
 They have six children.

 Michelle Beauchamp – Played the Mexican bride, who was uncredited.
 She grew up in Europe, but went to college at UCLA.
 Known for roles in Hercules and Pacific Blue.

-Christopher Mitchum - Played a Ranch Hand.
+Christopher Mitchum – Played a Ranch Hand.
 Born October 16, 1943 in Los Angeles.
 The 2nd son of Robert Mitchum.
 He first went to the University of Pennsylvania, but got his BA degree at the University of Arizona in Tucson.
-That's where he became interested in films, getting parts in Westerns over at Old Tucson.
+That’s where he became interested in films, getting parts in Westerns over at Old Tucson.
+That’s the simulated old Western Town designed for tourists, but also used as a film set.
 It took off from there, although he had some slow-downs.
-Lately he's switched to writing more often.
-Married actress Cynthia Caroline Davis in September 1964.
+Lately he has more often switched to writing.
+He had married actress Cynthia Caroline Davis in September 1964.
 They have four children, but divorced in 1996.

-NOTE - In this listing uncredited means: did the person receive credit in the film listing credits on-screen?
-If not, then they're listed as uncredited.
+NOTE – In this listing uncredited means: did the person receive credit in the film, the listing credits on-screen?
+If not, then they’re listed as uncredited.

 Charlie Ward – Played the 1st Cowboy.
 He’s since had roles in Legacy and The Alamo.